Tax-Free Savings Accounts: What You Need to KnowBy Caitlin in Financial product

 Canadians are very accustomed to being taxed on everything.
 Once in a while though, the government will be nice and introduce a way to provide tax breaks.
-Essentially a Tax Free Savings Account (TFSA) provides citizens with a maximum of $5000 of non taxable cash to save and invest.
-The great thing about it is that the interest, dividends and capital gains that may be earned while money is in this account is not taxed as well.
+Essentially a Tax-Free Savings Account (TFSA) provides citizens with a maximum of $5000 of non-taxable cash to save and invest.
+The great thing about it is that the interest, dividends, and capital gains that may be earned while your money is in this account, is not taxed as well.
 The money may be withdrawn at any point and the withdrawal isn’t taxed.
-Basically it’s a great way to save and invest a relatively small amount of money and benefit from the dividends.
+Basically, it’s a great way to save and invest a relatively small amount of money and benefit from the dividends.

 What it’s all about

-There is a strict $5000 maximum per year in a TFSA account.
-If there is less than a $5000 contribution in one year the remainder may be carried over to the next year.
-This has very strict limitations though.
+There is a strict contribution limit per year when it comes to TFSAs.
+Right now in 2012, it’s $5000, but keep in mind that that amount can change (if you’re reading this and it’s not 2012, please double check the current contribution limitations, we continue to use $5000 as an example) If there is less than a $5000 contribution in one year the remainder may be carried over to the next year.
+This has very strict limitations, though.
 If you over contribute you will be fined.
 For example, if in January 2010 you put $5000 into your TFSA you have effectively reached your contribution limit until the following January (2011).
 If you decide to put in $5000 in January and take out all of it in September you cannot put in any more money until the following year.
 You are not permitted to make further contributions in the same calendar year regardless of what you withdrew.
-However, in the following year you are allowed to put in an equal amount to your withdrawal as well as your $5000.
+However, in the following year, you are allowed to put in an equal amount to your withdrawal as well as your $5000.
 This rule has led to a lot of confusion.